 If you happen to visit Lucknow during winter, don’t give a miss to Makhkhan Malai.
 Known as Lab-e-Mashook in Urdu, the delicacy is sold near Kali Temple at Chowk in the old city.

-With Paya ki Nihari, we at Indian Eagle are back to the non-vegetarian menu that Lucknow City is famous for.
+With Paya ki Nihari, we at Travel Beats are back to the non-vegetarian menu that Lucknow City is famous for.
 It is a spicy broth of lamb trotters, cooked slowly for 6-7 hours.
 Lucknow owes this dish to Haji Abdul Rahim Sahib who started serving it with kulche for morning breakfast in the year 1890.
 Since then, the city has been breaking its fast with a bowl of Paya ki Nihari and a plate of kulche in the morning.

 Lucknow Travel Tips

 October to March is the best time to visit Lucknow, one of the weekend getaways from New Delhi.
 The Double-decker AC Train is the best of all Delhi to Lucknow trains.
 It covers the distance between Delhi and Lucknow in 7 hours.
 If travel by train is not your cup of tea, book a domestic flight to Lucknow from Delhi.